Biggerseth History, Family Crest & Coats of Arms

 Early Origins of the Biggerseth family

-Another 169 words (12 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Biggerseth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Biggerseth research.
+Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Biggerseth History in all our PDF Extended History products and printed products wherever possible.

 Biggerseth Spelling Variations